uber/cadence/docs/design/graceful-domain-failover/3051-graceful-domain-failover.md

 ### Cluster X
 ![cross cluster X sequence diagram](3051-clusterX.png)

-1. Frontend receives a domain replication message.
+1, Frontend receives a domain replication message.

-2. Frontend updates the domain data in Database with activeCluster set to Cluster Y and a higher failover version.
+2, Frontend updates the domain data in Database with activeCluster set to Cluster Y and a higher failover version.

-3. Domain cache fetch domain updates in a refresh loop.
+3, Domain cache fetch domain updates in a refresh loop.

-4. Database returns the domain data.
+4, Database returns the domain data.

-5. After the domain updates, domain cache sends a domain failover notification to each shard.
-6. After the domain updates, domain cache sends a domain failover notification to each shard.
+5-6, After the domain updates, domain cache sends a domain failover notification to each shard.

-7. Shard 1 updates the shard info with a pending failover marker to insert.
+7, Shard 1 updates the shard info with a pending failover marker to insert.

-8. Shard 1 try to insert the failover marker and remove the pending failover marker from shard info after successful insertion.
+8, Shard 1 try to insert the failover marker and remove the pending failover marker from shard info after successful insertion.

-9. Shard 2 updates the shard info with a pending failover marker to insert.
+9, Shard 2 updates the shard info with a pending failover marker to insert.

-10. Shard 2 try to insert the failover marker and remove the pending failover marker from shard info after successful insertion.
+10, Shard 2 try to insert the failover marker and remove the pending failover marker from shard info after successful insertion.

 ### Cluster Y
 ![cross cluster Y sequence diagram](3051-clusterY.png)